FMSoftCN/hybridos/README.md

     based on Python, such as MQTT, WebSocket, HTTP, streaming services, etc.

   * A new and universal app framework for IoT devices and client apps.
-    The developers can write device GUI app and client apps for Windows, macOS, Andriod, and iOS operating systems by using a set of extended HTML5 tags and JavaScript language.
+    The developers can write device GUI app and client apps for Linux, Windows, macOS, Andriod, and iOS operating systems by using a set of extended HTML5 tags and JavaScript language.
 You can even embedded your HybridOS app directly in your webpages which are wrotten in standard HTML5 by importing the HybridOS